elunna/nerfhack-changelog/README.md

 ### Polymorphing Objects and Polypiling
 * The number of items you have polymorphed can be viewed in #conduct
 * Non-magical potions, scrolls, spellbooks, and wands are much less likely to transform into magical items.
 These items only have a 1% chance of transforming into something magical.
-This is now comparable to other non-magical items polymorphing into magical. (dnh)
+This is now comparable to other non-magical items polymorphing into magical. (dNetHack)
-* The chances of getting a golem from polypiling have been increased (K-Mod/Spork)
+* The chances of getting a golem from polypiling have been increased (K-Mod/Sporkhack)
-* The enchantment level or charges can be randomly reduced on polymorphed objects (Spork)
+* The enchantment level or charges can be randomly reduced on polymorphed objects (Sporkhack)
 * Golems created from polypiling immediately halt the polypiling process.
 This effectively nerfs the "one-giant-pile" strategy of polypiling.

 ### Poly-Self
 * Players can use gaze attacks in melee range when polymorphed into monsters with a gaze attack.
 * Humanoids are more careful about attacking you when you are a dangerous polyform.
 * Mind flayers won't purposely to eat the brains of petrifying monsters (ie: when you are polymorphed into a cockatrice)
-* When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (Evil)
+* When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (EvilHack)
-* Escape from controlled polymorph prompt no longer causes random poly (xnh).
+* Escape from controlled polymorph prompt no longer causes random poly (xNetHack).
 * Polymorphing into a horned monster destroys flimsy or cloth helms.
 * Being polymorphed into a wandering form will sometimes make you wander.
 * Being polyd into a vampire bat doesn't cause stunning.

 ### Elbereth and Scare Monster
-* Conflict negates Elbereth and scare monster protection (Evil
+* Conflict negates Elbereth and scare monster protection (EvilHack)
 * Engraving Elbereth no longer exercises wisdom (Fourk).
 * You can't dust engrave whilst being held by a monster.
 * You can't dust engrave on bloody or grassy tiles.
 * You don't waste turns for aborted engrave attempts.

 **Reverted 82f0b1e8e**
-* The previous behavior implmemented in 3.7.0 was "Scared hostile monster which cannot move away will attack."
+* The previous behavior implemented in 3.7.0 was "Scared hostile monster which cannot move away will attack."
 * This has been reverted so players will be able to stand on scrolls of scare monster or Elbereth without risk of random melee attacks from scared or fleeing monsters.
 * The reason for this is that it violates the classic, expected behavior of Elbereth.
 There are other nerfs to Elbereth and scare-monster that take the place of this.